-Thank you for purchasing an ASUS ZenWiFi BQ16 Wireless Router!

-With a metallic accent in the color of A monogram on the minimalistic white chassis, ZenWiFi BQ16 features 2.4GHz, 5GHz and 6GHz quad bands for an unmatched concurrent wireless HD streaming; SMB server, UPnP AV server, and FTP server for 24/7 file sharing; a capability to handle 300,000 sessions; and the ASUS Green Network Technology, which provides up to 70% power-saving solution.
+Thank you for purchasing an ASUS RT-BE58U Wireless Router!
+The ultra-thin and stylish RT-BE58U features a 2.4GHz and 5GHz dual bands for an unmatched concurrent wireless HD streaming; SMB server, UPnP AV server, and FTP server for 24/7 file sharing; a capability to handle 300,000 sessions; and the ASUS Green Network Technology, which provides up to 70% power-saving solution.